 Looking Back: The Old Corner Market

 Once a year I create an album for San Jose State University’s Sourisseau Academy.
 Each album contains captioned historic photographs on various topics, and my first one was entitled, “What Ever Happened to the Corner Market?” (a video was also created) I noticed that one of the markets in my album had been located on Margaret and South Seventh Street, so I decided look up the address on Google Maps to see what was there now.
-What I initially perceived was that the beautiful old building had been replaced with a very plain modern one, but then I began noticing little details that told me that it was the same hundred-year-old building!
+What I initially perceived was that the beautiful old building had been replaced with a plainer one, but then I began noticing details that told me that it was the same hundred-year-old building!

 Image: A circa 1911 photograph of John Trexall's grocery store which was located across the street from Lowell Elementary School.
 Prior to 1907, Mr. Trexall had a market at 350 San Augustine (now W. St. John Street).
 Courtesy of The Sourisseau Academy for State and Local History.